 Pathways Parent Training Program was developed based on highly researched behavioral and developmental sciences.
 Pathways Parent Training Program teaches parents to use behavioral strategies to target developmentally appropriate early social communication skills.
 The Pathways parent training model includes all the features of a Naturalistic Developmental Behavioral Intervention, but unlike most other programs that are research to practice models—Pathways Parent Training Program is a practice to research model.

 Created from within an authentic setting, Pathways Parent Training Program was specifically designed to be compatible with the key principles for providing early intervention services in natural environments, which guide publicly funded early childhood intervention programs.
 A recent brief from The Office of the Assistant Secretary for Planning and Evaluation—US Department of Health and Human Services indicates that “contextual fit” is important to the effective adoption of evidence-based interventions.
-To be effective, there must be a match between an intervention and the service delivery system—the agency, the interventionists and the families.
+To be effective, the intervention model must fit with the service delivery system —the agency, the interventionists, the delivery model and the families.

 Pathways Training Model...